nfrade/gaston/ROADMAP.md

 #Gaston, the new vigour-dev-tools
 * all api functions are promises
-* most things like ports , defaults are configurable in the package.json
+* most things like ports , defaults are configurable in the `package.json`
+* has a socketserver that is used as a layer to expose node apis in the browser

 ---
 ##sourcemaps